genebit/hris-doc/2. Development/h. Custom Utilities for Plugins.md

-# h.
+# 📍h.
 Custom Utilities for Plugins

 Throughout the application, multiple global utilities are used to reduce redundancy in writing code.
 These functions are editable under `resources/js/app.js`.